seahorn/crab/README.md

 [Abstract Interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).

-Crab does not analyze directly a mainstream programming language such as C/C++ or Java but instead it analyzes its own intermediate representation (CrabIR).
+Crab does not analyze directly a mainstream programming language such as C/C++ or Java but instead it analyzes its own CFG-based intermediate representation (CrabIR).
 This allows building analyses for different programming languages assuming a translator to CrabIR is available.
+In spite of its simple design, CrabIR is rich enough to represent languages such as [LLVM](https://llvm.org/) bitcode.

 Crab has been designed to have two kind of users: